ylbgn/aptos-core/ecosystem/node-checker/DEV_NOTES.md

 being multiple servers. how does this work in the local check mode?

-ideally we can send back the first set of metrics instantly? or is that worth the dev overhaead to design a UI that handles that? could we leverage long polling for this?
+ideally we can send back the first set of metrics instantly? or is that worth the dev overhead to design a UI that handles that? could we leverage long polling for this?

+Would we prefer to collect args for the server from the environment?
+Not as obvious to the user but perhaps better for our setup.